allenfo/Assignments-Projects/2018/Binary Search Tree/README.md

-We were given the structures for each function then had to fill them in.
+We were given the structures for each function then had to fill them in. </br>
+Language used: C